-Ask a member of your care team when it is safe for you to begin tai chi.
-Many people can do tai chi shortly after surgery if they follow these precautions:
+Ask a member of your care team if tai chi is appropriate for you and your medical condition.
+Many people can do tai chi if they follow these precautions:

 - No leg or arm movements after a joint replacement surgery and any other type of limb surgery. - No standing balance postures if you are at risk of falling or have lower extremity weight bearing precautions. - No arm raises after shoulder and cardiac surgery. - If you had spinal-fusion surgery, for 3 months after surgery do not bend or twist your neck or lower back.